omgbarde/image-rectification/README.md

-# IACV-Homework-24-25
+# Image rectification using Matlab

-Welcome to the **IACV-Homework-24-25** repository!
-This project involves **image analysis and computer vision techniques** to reconstruct a 3D scene from a given image.
+This project involves **image analysis and computer vision techniques** to rectify and reconstruct a 3D estimate from a given image.

 ## 📌 Project Objective
 The goal of this project is to extract and compute key geometric properties from the image scene, including: